imalicolak/imalicolak/README.md

 ### What's up guys!
 Ali Colak here 👋

-I'm a coder, singer, songwriter, and youtuber with a degree in Marketing & Product Management!
-Prior to all of that, I tried to start up my own companies, now I make music & code.
+I'm a coder, musician, and youtuber with a degree in Marketing & Product Management.
+Before all of that, I tried to start up my own companies with no success, but I learned from it all and now I make music and code!

 Check out my latest video @ https://www.youtube.com/watch?v=8xLdxrJFY54&t=346s